 Details of the theatre

 Epirus was eventually conquered by the Romans in 168 BC and in 167 Dodoni suffered great damage.
 It was not however the end of the Oracle of Zeus which continued to be consulted: the theatre and the stadium were restored: during the rule of Emperor Augustus the theatre was modified so that combats with wild beasts and gladiatorial contests could take place; the stage was enlarged and a sewage system was dug to clean the stage after the fights; a wall was built in the lower tier to protect the spectators.

 The site of an early Christian basilica

 The monuments of Dodoni are very interesting and the theatre is very well preserved; however the charm of the location lies in the landscape which surrounds the archaeological site: one feels that the trees are spying on what goes on.
-Maybe they are waiting for the right occasion to advance similarly to Birnam Wood to re-establish their supremacy on Dodoni and to cancel all traces of man's ephemeral passage on Earth.
+Maybe they are waiting for the right occasion to re-establish their supremacy on Dodoni and to cancel all traces of man's ephemeral passage on Earth.

 |Other ancient oracles/shrines in this web site:|

 The Asklepion of Pergamum

 The sanctuary of Apollo at Delos